 Kestrel Nest Box Camera - Coming Soon

-The family of American Kestrels have all fledged and are no longer in the box.
-Check back next April for the 2019 nesting season.For more information about these beneficial species, please visit the CARRI website.
-We would like to thank CARRI, Rise Broadband, and The Nest Company for their contributions to enable these cameras to be viewed online.
+In 2018, a family of American kestrels used this nest box and fledged 4 young.
+The box is currently empty but kestrels have been checking out the box and may still nest this year.
+Check back for updates and to see if they decide to nest here this season.For more information about these beneficial species, please visit the CARRI website.
+We would like to thank CARRI, Rise Broadband and The Nest Company for their contributions to enable these cameras to be viewed online.

 Barn Owl Banding